nachovizzo/ros_in_docker/README.md

 Could not be more simple, just add all your user-space command (use sudo) on the [Dockerfile](./Dockerfile). `sudo apt install <your-libs>` and enjoy the setup.

+## GUI Supported?

+Of course, you can run `rviz` and friends inside the dev container, it looks a bit ugly but at least it works.

+## Install host-machine dependencies

+For now, you only need, I expect this repo to be used by "intermediate" developers, so I guess you can figure out how to do that.

+- docker
+- docker-compose
+- (VSCode) dev-containers extension

 ## Security concerns

 The entire setup is NOT safe at all, so, use it at your own risk.
 I'm mounting directories from the